Year 3/4

 Children will develop and apply their ball chasing and stance through focused skill development sessions, healthy competition, cooperative games and group Personal Best challenges.

-Year 4 will be listening to Blackbird by The Beatles – a song about civil rights.
+They will then move on to look at Blackbird by The Beatles – a song about civil rights.
 Children will listen and appraise, play progressive warm up games and perform their compositions.
 We can’t wait to hear what they come up with!

 In French this term the children will be learning about French food, cafés, ordering and menus -‘Yum Yum’- or ‘Miam, Miam’!
 This unit introduces food vocabulary and revises numbers to 100, this time in the context of money and prices.
 The unit encourages children to develop their language detective skills and confidence with practical conversational French.

-In the second half of the term children will be looking at a unit about hardware investigation, where they will learn the names and functions of the different hardware and parts that make up a computer/ laptop or device.
+In the first term the children will be looking at a unit about hardware investigation, where they will learn the names and functions of the different hardware and parts that make up a computer/ laptop or device.

 In the first half term, our topic will be ‘Relationships’.
 We will be looking at how we can maintain positive relationships with our family, friends and others.
 The children will be identifying ways in which they can identify jealousy and express and give reasons why someone is special to them.
 They will also learn about how to deal with bereavement and how to deal with a loss of a family member.
 They will also learn about how relationships and friendships change as they get older and different people come in to their lives.